We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 While following the instructions provided in your CX-7's owners manual and in this video will help minimize the risk of injury.
 The best way to avoid injury is to never get under your vehicle while it is jacked up.

-If you have an electrical component that doesn't work, try replacing the fuse first2008 Mazda CX-7 Sport 2.3L 4 Cyl.
+Because you have to start somewhere2008 Mazda CX-7 Sport 2.3L 4 Cyl.
 Turbo

-There's no reason to check the washer fluid level without adding some - see how to do it here!2008 Mazda CX-7 Sport 2.3L 4 Cyl.
+If your transmission is running low on fluid, be sure to add some - find out how to do this here!2008 Mazda CX-7 Sport 2.3L 4 Cyl.
 Turbo